Analyzing Results¶

 --no-z-regularization |

-False | Use unregularized latent variables |
+False | Use unregularized latent variables (changes output suffix to _noreg) |

 How to choose zdim